lpsmlgeobr/Landslide_segmentation_with_unet/README.md

-# Repository with the code used in the article Landslide Segmentation with Unet: Evaluating Different Sampling Methods and Patch Sizes
+ Repository with the code used in the paper Landslide Segmentation with Unet: Evaluating Different Sampling Methods and Patch Sizes

 ---